bermetj/Logshark/docs/docs/logshark_catalina.md

 If you are running LogShark on macOS Catalina 10.15, following error message is displayed:

-    * **LOgShark** cannot be opened because the developer cannot be verified. macOS cannot verify that this app is free from malware.*
+    * **LogShark** cannot be opened because the developer cannot be verified. macOS cannot verify that this app is free from malware.*

 Resolution